 dye E 129.

-There is also an Omeprazole powder on the market, intended for the preparation of solutions for intravenous administration.
+There is also Omeprazole powder on the market, intended for the preparation of solutions for intravenous administration.
 But the medicine is used in this form somewhat less often than capsules and, of course, usually only in a hospital setting.

 "Omeprazole": pharmacological group